How To Clean Your Drains Without Harsh Chemicals

 Dish Soap & Hot Water

 Make drain clearing simple by using what’s already available at your sink!

 Run piping hot water down your drain to start softening the blockage.
 Then, add some degreasing dish soap to start the dissolving process.
 If this isn’t quite working, use a sink plunger and repeat the dish soap method until your sink drain is cleared of clogging.

-Boiling water is a great way to soften and flush out scum build-up from the likes of soap and grease along the walls of your piping.
-This is more of a temporary solution as it’ll likely give you enough of a pathway for your wastewater to drain, but won’t remove all debris such as hair.
+Boiling water is a great way to soften and flush out scum build-up from soap and grease along the walls of your piping.
+However, this is a temporary solution as it’ll likely give you enough of a pathway for your wastewater to drain but won’t remove all debris, such as hair.

 If it doesn’t work at first, do it again a few times more to see if it’ll work.
 If not, then you’ll have to try another method alongside this one to get your drain cleared.

 If boiling water doesn’t work, you may require a chemical solution to dissolve hair and other bathroom debris build-up.
 Baking soda and vinegar are a great addition to your boiling water, creating an even more practical solution for drain clearing.